San Marzano (red paste tomato)

 Plant has an indeterminate growth habit (needs a tall tomato cage).

-Biodynamic-certified young tomato plant.
-Pre-order now for pick up at Love Apple Farms Spring Plant Sale.
+Pre-order now for pick up at Love Apple Farms Spring Plant Sale starting on March 23, 2019.
+See complete Terms and Conditions.
+NO SHIPPING.
+Pick up only.